 When Infinispan replicates data to backup locations, it writes to the cache on the local cluster and the cache on the remote cluster concurrently.
 With the synchronous strategy, Infinispan waits for both write operations to complete before returning.

-You can control how Infinispan handles writes to the cache on the local cluster if backup operations fail.
-Infinispan can do the following:
+You can control how Infinispan handles writes to the local cluster’s cache if backup operations fail.
+Infinispan can take the following actions:

-Ignore the failed backup and silently continue the write to the local cluster.
+• Ignore the failed backup and silently continue the write to the local cache.

-Log a warning message or throw an exception and continue the write to the local cluster.
+• Log a warning or throw an exception and continue the write to the local cache.

-Synchronous backups also support two-phase commits with caches that participate in optimistic transactions.
-The first phase of the backup acquires a lock.
-The second phase commits the modification.
+Synchronous backups also support two-phase commits for caches that participate in optimistic transactions.
+The first phase acquires the locks, and the second phase commits the modifications.

 Asynchronous strategy

-When Infinispan replicates data to backup locations, it does not wait until the operation completes before writing to the local cache.
+When Infinispan replicates data to backup locations, it does not wait for the write operation to complete before writing to the local cache.

-Asynchronous backup operations and writes to the local cache are independent of each other.
-If backup operations fail, write operations to the local cache continue and no exceptions occur.
-When this happens Infinispan also retries the write operation until the remote cluster disconnects from the cross-site view.
+Asynchronous backup write operations to the local cache are independent of each other.
+If a backup write operation fails, the local cache continue and no exceptions are thrown.
+When this happens, Infinispan also retries the failed backup operation until the remote cluster disconnects from the cross-site view.

 Synchronous vs asynchronous backups